 HALL’s harvest is always in multiple stages.
 The blocks (sections of vines that are all planted in the same type of soil with the same vines) in each of our vineyards are rather complex.
-Within the same vine variety, we will strategically graft specific rootstocks (the lower portion of the root of the vine) with specific clones of a vine variety and plant them in the soil and micro-climate that we feel will result in the very best fruit.
-Since the soil within even a single vineyard can vary dramatically, we may have many different small blocks in each vineyard.
+Within the same vine variety, we will strategically graft specific rootstocks (the lower portion of the root of the vine) with specific clones of a vine variety and plant them in the soil and microclimate that we think will result in the very best fruit.
+Since the soil within a single vineyard can vary dramatically, we may have many different small blocks in each vineyard.

 How do we know when to pick?
-Our winemaking team, led by Winemaker, Steve Leveque, tastes and walks every vineyard many times, watching for flavor development.
-Harvest usually occurs sometime between mid-September and late October depending on the growing season.
+Our winemaking team, led by Winemaker Steve Leveque, tastes and walks every vineyard many times, watching for flavor development.
+Harvest usually occurs sometime between mid-September and late-October depending on the growing season.
 During that time of year, we sample each block of vines in each vineyard to determine if they are ready for picking.

-In addition to analyzing by sight, smell and taste, we check the sugar and acidity levels in our lab.
+In addition to analyzing by sight, smell, and taste, we check the sugar and acidity levels in our lab.

-2. Pick the grapes.
+2. Pick the Grapes

-Once we determine that harvest is underway, our vineyard team, led by Vineyard Operations Director, Don Munk, hand picks the grapes, typically harvesting around 30 tons a day with the ability to nearly double that if additional hands are brought in.
+Once we determine that harvest is underway, our vineyard team, led by Vineyard Operations Director, Don Munk, hand picks the grapes, typically harvesting around thirty tons a day with the ability to nearly double that if additional hands are brought in.
 We transport the fruit in small bins to our crush pad as quickly as possible.
 The fruit for our single vineyard red wines along with our Kathryn Hall Cabernet Sauvignon is taken to our HALL Rutherford winery.
 Our Sauvignon Blanc and the fruit for our Napa Valley Merlot and Cabernet Sauvignon are taken to our HALL St. Helena winery.

-The grapes are weighed, visually checked, and hand-sorted to remove imperfect fruit, leaves, and other material that might detract from the quality.
+The grapes are weighed, visually checked, and hand sorted to remove imperfect fruit, leaves, and other material that might detract from the quality.

-3. Destem the grapes and drop them into the fermenter tank.
+3. Destem the Grapes and Drop Them into the Fermenter Tank

 We place the sorted grapes into the destemmer, where the berries are separated from the stem.
 The berries then travel up an ascending conveyor belt and the grapes fall into a stainless steel fermenting tank.
-This gentle handling optimizes the quality of the fruit going into the tank which minimizing any bitterness that might come from the stems, seeds or skins.
+This gentle handling optimizes the quality of the fruit going into the tank which minimizes any bitterness that might come from the stems, seeds or skins.
 Click here to learn about the exciting sorting technology we use to ensure only the best fruit makes it to the fermentation tank.

 4. Maceration and Fermentation

-Once the grapes arrive in the tank, we cool the juice, skins, and seed (collectively called ‘must’) to approximately 50F and allow the juice to ‘cold soak’.
-During the ‘cold soak’, which typically lasts 4-5 days, we gently pump over the juice in the tank to allow extraction of the skins into the juice.
+Once the grapes arrive in the tank, we cool the juice, skins, and seed (collectively called "must") to approximately 50°F and allow the juice to "cold soak".
+During the cold soak, which typically lasts 4–5 days, we gently pump over the juice in the tank to allow extraction of the skins into the juice.
 We believe this extraction at the beginning of the fermentation process allows for wines with better color, and softer, richer tannins.

 Once the cold soak is completed, we warm the tanks to allow yeast fermentation.
 During this process, yeasts convert the sugar in the juice to alcohol and carbon dioxide.
 At HALL, we use both natural yeasts (i.e. those that are present on the grapes from the vineyard), and pure cultured yeasts to carry out the fermentations.
 We believe the combination of both types of yeast fermentations provide an additional level of complexity and individuality.

-Each day, the fermenting juice is gently pumped over 2-3 times per day to continue the extraction process with the skins.
+Each day, the fermenting juice is gently pumped over 2–3 times per day to continue the extraction process with the skins.
 The wines are analyzed for sugar and temperature daily, as well as being tasted by our winemaker to monitor the fermentation progress.
 When Steve determines that the wine is ready, we move on to draining and pressing.
-The whole process, from the arrival of the grapes at the winery to the draining and pressing of the must, generally takes approximately 21 days.
+The whole process, from the arrival of the grapes at the winery to the draining and pressing of the must, generally takes approximately twenty one days.

 5. Drain and Pressing of the Must